Scientific Reasoning and Discovery

 Fulfills:

-- GPAC Local/Civic Engagement
+- CCAS: GPAC Local/Civic Engagement

 Course Description: “A true conservationist is a man who knows that the world is not given by his fathers, but borrowed from his children.” — John James Audubon